Paulinhx/Python-Cipher/README.md

 ## Getting Started

 ### Import the Library
-Integrate the functionality seamlessly into your Python projects using `import caesar_cipher`.
+Integrate the functionality seamlessly into your Python projects using `import string`.

 ### Encryption
 Craft your message and choose a shift key (0-25).
 Employ the `caesar_encrypt(message, key)` function to transform your message into an encrypted form.